alexeyinkin/eb-1a/1-process/README.md

 ![](media/339_visa-stamped.jpg)

 👮‍♂️ This will serve as a proof of your permanent residency for the first year.
-The greencard will arrive by mail in 4 to 6 months.
+The green card will arrive by mail in 4 to 6 months.

 He then cut my plastic bag and got the envelope.
 It did have a seal with stamps over it.